nymbyl/kernramble_web/content/narrative.md

 14. I'm Finished?

     He does accomplish the task, but is sentenced to death because of it - and in that sense, is defeated.
 But still lives on after death.
 Although it is feasible he did something violent, I would not think of the character as a violent person to be condemned.
-It is the fates
+It is the fates.
+She is all that is left to remember him

 ### Life of a Tobacco Fiend